Berlin Thunder (ELF): History

-After the 2021 season the contract of head coach Jag Bal wasn't extended.
 On September 12, 2021 it was announced that former NFL 1st-round draft pick Björn Werner became co-owner and director of football operations of the franchise.
-Shortly after, then general manager Heiko von Glahn left the franchise and was succeeded by the first female general manager of the league with Diana Hoge.
+Shortly after, then general manager Heiko von Glahn left the franchise and was succeeded by the first female general manager of the league, Diana Hoge.
 With the announcement of the new head coach Johnny Schmuck, all important positions in the Berlin front office have been changed.
+The main goal of the restructures was, to build a domestic staff and to be able to coach all year around.